AnshJain9159/electron_handson/README.md

-# notes
+# Notes-Boi

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript for maintaining notes in Markdown